nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 1. To obey the [Code of Conduct](./CODEOFCONDUCT.md)
 2. To release all your contributions under the same terms as the license itself: the [CC-BY Attribution 4.0 International](./LICENSE.md)

-If you are OK with these two conditions, then we welcome both you and your contribution!
+If you are OK with these two conditions, then we welcome both you and your contribution to the CFDE project!

 ## Developing a new use case